aafulei/cppp5e/09-sequential-containers/README.md

 ### Exercise 9.1

-> Which is the most appropriate -- a vector, a deque, or a list -- for the following program tasks?
+> Which is the most appropriate -- a `vector`, a `deque`, or a `list` -- for the following program tasks?
 Explain the rationale for your choice.
 If there is no reason to prefer one or another container, explain why not.
 >
 > (a) Read a fixed number of words, inserting them in the container alphabetically as they are entered.
 We'll see in the next chapter that associative containers are better suited to this problem.
+>
 > (b) Read an unknown number of words.
 Always insert new words at the back.
 Remove the next value from the front.
+>
 > (c) Read an unknown number of integers from a file.
 Sort the numbers and then print them to standard output.

 **Answer:**

+(a) use a `list`, because we need to insert/delete elements in the middle of the container

+(b) use a `deque`, because we need to insert/delete elements at the front and the back, but not in the middle, of the container

+(c) use a `vector`, because we only need to insert elements at the back of the container

 ## Section 9.2 Container Library Overview